fgsfds/Steam-Superheater/README.md

 <td valign="center">
 <img align="right" width="600" src="img/editor.png">

 Fixes are hand-picked, verified, and prepared (if needed) by me.
-Some are downloaded directly from the fix developer's GitHub, some a repacked to support single-button install and put into <a href="https://github.com/fgsfds/SteamFD-Fixes-Repo">my fixes repo</a>.
+Some are downloaded directly from the fix developer's GitHub, some a repacked to support single-button install and put into my fixes repo.

 Superheater also includes fixes <b>editor</b> which allows users who want to help fixes database grow to add and submit their own fixes.